you will learn how a 3d model is prepared for printing. By the end of this module you will be able to:

 One of the most common ways infill is controlled in the program is the infill type.
 Some infill types are stronger, some print faster.
 One of the most common patterns is a grid.

 Support material may or may not be necessary depending on the design of the object but generally if an object can be printed without supports, it will be faster and better looking.
+Often, supports will just be made from the same material as the object, but many printers, including those used here, can build supports with a different material that makes it easy to remove.

 Supports are normally needed only on overhangs with angles lower than 45 degrees including long bridges.
 Imagine the object is made of ice cream that is starting to melt, which parts would need held up so they don't sag?

 We're going to practice creating profiles.
+First together, then on your own.

 Using the picture on your paper, identify where the print will need supports by drawing them on the picture.